FryggFR/FryggFR/README.md

 ### :man_beard: About me !
 - 🔭 I’m currently working on: Computing, I do several things, from small pentest to XDR-SIEM administration.
 - 🌱 I’m currently learning: I'm an eternal student.
-But actually, i learn english and python :smile:
+But actually, i learn english and python.
 - 💬 Ask me about: Cybersecurity and new technologies !
-- 📫 How to reach me: On TryHackMe discord as Frygg !
+- 📫 How to reach me: On TryHackMe discord, my nickname is Frygg !
 - ⚡ Fun fact: I don't have a degree in cybersecurity! :smile: I'm going to try OSCP soon to change that 😆

 ### :computer: Competence: